biratkk/biratkk/README.md

 #### About me

 - ⚒️ Full stack development
-- 🎓 Currently studying Computer Science at the University of Leeds
+- 🎓 Studied Computer Science at the University of Leeds
 - 🧑‍💻 Interested in ML, Neuroscience, Philosophy and much  more...

 #### Languages